LivelyCarpet87/FileSorter/README.md

 1. `python3 initFileSorter.py --rootDir /Path/To/Root/Of/Folders/To/Sort`

-   Quick Tip: Drag the rootDir folder into your terminal window to avoid typing it.
+   This generates the config files for you.
+If the --rootDir is not given, the script will assume the working directory of the terminal session to be the rootDir.
+If --genBinIgnored is included, it will generate a folder-specific Ignored.config file for each folder.

-   If the --rootDir is not given, the script will assume the working directory of the terminal session to be the rootDir
+   **Quick Tip: Drag the rootDir folder into your terminal window to avoid typing it.**

 2. Edit the generated configuration files in the /fileSortConfiguration folder in your /Path/To/Root/Of/Folders/To/Sort`